Professional Development Groups

 Deborah Latz, B.A.
-(CUNY): vocalist/composer/band leader (Deborah Latz Group), co-founder of Sonic Muses, curator (VoxEcstatic Series, Cornelia Street Underground).
-Certificates: Somatic Voicework™, British American Drama Academy, ACT.
+M.F.A.
+(Performance and Interactive Media Arts, Brooklyn College): vocalist, composer, band leader (Deborah Latz Group); co-founder Sonic Muses; vocal coach.
+Certificates: Somatic Voicework™, British American Drama Academy, ACT

-Cara Michelle Miller, B.F.A.: communication coach, instructor/lecturer on meridian-based modalities, faculty (Pacific College of Oriental Medicine).
+Cara Michelle Miller, B.F.A.: communication coach, instructor/lecturer on meridian-based modalities, faculty (Pacific College of Oriental Medicine), teacher (Waldorf School).

 Abigail Rabinowitz, B.A.
 (Brown), M.F.A.
 (Columbia): Associate Director for Writing in the Sciences and Engineering, Clinical Associate Professor in Expository Writing, NYU; science and technology journalist.